Promoter Oscar De La Hoya has sensationally been called out to fight a former employee world title-holder who is seventeen years his junior.

 Charlo, 30, was certainly on hand to remind De La Hoya who the champion in the division currently is.

 “Oscar De La Hoya, I won’t scare you or try to make you stop.
 Come on, you ain’t been touched by this era,” pointed Charlo.

 “You said 154, cuz you know I’m King.
 Let’s go!” – he added.

-Should De La Hoya be willing to risk his reputation twelve years on from his last fight, any event opposite his ex-Golden Boy star would have significant interest.
+Should De La Hoya be willing to risk his reputation twelve years after his last fight, any event opposite his ex-Golden Boy star would have significant interest?

 “The risk was greater than the reward.
 His excuse is he had 100 fighters.”

-Also unhappy at the fact De La Hoya didn’t take on both him and his brother Jermall together, Charlo added: “I always wanted to be promoted by the same company alongside my twin.
+Also unhappy that De La Hoya didn’t take on him and his brother Jermall, Charlo added: “I always wanted to be promoted by the same company alongside my twin.

 “I was told the more I win, the bigger his chances of getting signed.